 Lakeview College of Nursing

+Should also have course title and date

 Breastfeeding

-The woman body was created to do amazing miracles.
+The woman’s- PROOF READ body was created to doperform amazing miracles.
 A woman carries another human being inside of her body for many months.
 After having that baby she then has a way to naturally feed the baby for quite some time.
 Breastfeeding is interesting, because it is a form of feeding a child, with the human body.
 It is specialized to the female gender and only if that female has birthed a child.
 Are there benefits for mother and infant?

 Summary of Evidence-Based Practice Guideline